glowkeeper/reactLecture/presentation/react.md

 ## React

-+ React is an open-source, front end, JavaScript framework library for building user interfaces
++ React is an open-source, frontend JavaScript framework library for building user interfaces
 + It is designed to take the user (and developer) experience to the next level
-+ It is maintained by Facebook and a community of developers
++ It is maintained by Facebook _and_ a community of developers

 ## React + HTML

 + HTML on its own is a declarative markup language used for describing _how_ things look
 + HTML and JavaScript together provide an interactive client-side experience for users
-+ Common (expected?) to write React using _JSX_ and use [Babel](https://babeljs.io/) to transpile that into native JavaScript that everyone can use
++ Common (expected?) to write React using _JSX_ and use [Babel](https://babeljs.io/) to transpile that into native JavaScript that is supported by all browsers

 # Why React?